ApolloNet/amazing-mazes/README.md

 ## Create a new maze

+✎ First, grab a pencil and an eraser and draw your maze on [graph paper](https://en.wikipedia.org/wiki/Graph_paper).

-Look in the /mazes directory for examples.
+Then, have a look at the /mazes directory for examples.

 A maze is defined in Json format, with these settings: